bretlowery/flan/readme.md

 2. Ability to inject custom data into the user-agent field for downstream flagging/detection;

-3. Support additional (and better for some use cases) ways to obfuscate IPs that make sense and are relatively fast;
+3. Support additional (and, for some use cases, better) ways to obfuscate IPs that make sense and are relatively fast;

 4. Support other time distributions for specific use cases.
 Examples: heavy-tailed Poisson to model unlikely events/DDoS, discrete/degenerate distributions to emulate API/RESTful activity, etc. For considerations, see:
 <br/>https://en.wikipedia.org/wiki/Web_traffic
 <br/>https://www.nngroup.com/articles/traffic-log-patterns
 <br/>https://en.wikipedia.org/wiki/Traffic_generation_model
 <br>https://en.wikipedia.org/wiki/List_of_probability_distributions

+5. Tighter integrations: Splunk, QRadar, LogRhythm, SolarWinds, LogStash/ELK, Graylog, LOGalyze, ManageEngine, FluentD, Apache Flume are a few off the top of my head.

 ### PRs welcome!